rakshaa-2005/rakshaa-2005/README.md

-# Hi, I'm Rakshitha Sudhakara 👋
+# Hi, I'm Rakshitha 👋

-Motivated engineering student specializing in software and web development with strong problem-solving skills.
-Committed to continuous learning and delivering impactful, high-quality solutions.
-I love solving problems, building innovative projects, and continuously exploring new technologies.
+Aspiring Software Engineer with a strong foundation in programming, web development, and problem-solving.
+Dedicated to applying technical expertise and analytical skills to develop efficient, scalable, and user-focused solutions.
 ---

 ## 🔹 About Me